agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 - Assuming a 1`$` per day already with the poor people and no losses in cash transfer of the aid reaching people.
 700mn people are below poverty as of 2015.
-So we have `700mn x 1$x 365 = 255bn`
+So we have `700mn x 1$x 365 = 255bn`.

-- Total Available Aid per year amounts to [180bn](https://forum.effectivealtruism.org/posts/bsE5t6qhGC65fEpzN/growth-and-the-case-against-randomista-development#Excursus_on_kinky_poverty_lines)`$`
+- Total Available Aid per year amounts to [180bn](https://forum.effectivealtruism.org/posts/bsE5t6qhGC65fEpzN/growth-and-the-case-against-randomista-development#Excursus_on_kinky_poverty_lines)`$`.

-- 180bn-255bn is negative
+- 180bn-255bn is negative.

 **Definition**: Does not check out.